Image shows Windermere Gateway logo/title

 In line with policy, all homes will be secured for permanent occupancy, supporting the delivery of new local homes for local people. i.e. not second homes or holiday lets.

-Urban Splash will be working with a local, registered provider to bring forward the affordable homes on site.
+Urban Splash will be working with a registered provider to bring forward the affordable homes on site.

 Click here to find more information on Urban Splash's webpage.